diegoportela99/CProg/README.txt

 return to the main menu, from which there is an exit program option.

+The search function is designed for a group of people who already have a strong grasp of the dataset, and are looking for specific data with knowledge of what to search by.
+For those who the dataset isn't so familiar to, some good example searches include:
+By plant: Cb
+By desig: L505
+By module: fpm 301
+To test further, I suggest you start with those searches and find other datapoints to search by within the data returned.

 There are also a few alternative runtime modes available:

 Typing "./SSD.out -c" will bring you to the compression debug